passlock-dev/passlock/packages/create-sveltekit/docs/README.md

 > By asking for an email address we can check if they have a passkey registered in the backed or they have a linked Google account.
 This allows us to display a helpful message telling them to either sign up or login using their Google credentials.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Social Login

+This template also supports Social Login using both Apple and Google..

 ## Sign in with Google